GamearooCodes/ram-api.js/Examples/Events.md

   console.log(data);
 });

+apiEvent.on("ram-api-update", (data) => {
+  console.log(data);
+});

 //emit to change settings or stop event loops

-apiEvent.emit("stop-update-check"); // will stop the update checker that binds to package-update
+apiEvent.emit("stop-update-check"); // will stop the update checker that binds to package-update & ram-api-update

-apiEvent.emit("start-update-check"); // will start the update checker that binds to package-update will stop first if already running to avoid duplicates
+apiEvent.emit("start-update-check"); // will start the update checker that binds to package-update & ram-api-update will stop first if already running to avoid duplicates
 ```

 > Listenable Events

 package-update
+ram-api-update

 > Emit Events